ghumphr/ghumphr/README.md

 # Strength and Weakness

-My strength is that I am extremely intelligent.
+My strength is that I am really quite intelligent.
 My weakness is perhaps that I see intelligence as a commodity.

 # A Few More Things about Me